martehvi/codepub-container-workshop/03-proxy-server/README.md

 </details>

-**e) Update the App.tsx call to the backend:** Now we can try to get the frontend to communicate with the backends again - now by going through the ngnix we've configured!
-The ngnix is exposed at `localhost:8003` - and we want to call the `/recipe` endpoint for the two backend versions.
+**e) Update the App.tsx call to the backend:** Now we can try to get the frontend to communicate with the backends again - now by going through the nginx we've configured!
+The nginx is exposed at `localhost:8003` - and we want to call the `/recipe` endpoint for the two backend versions.
 We pointed at in the `nginx.conf` in the previous task.

 > Hint: You need to extend your `getRecipe()`-function implementation and function-calls to make use of the optional `version`-prop.
 >